Department of Public Health

 Prerequisite: Junior standing.

-Students explore the critical elements of grant development which include the acquisition, implementation, budgeting, and evaluation processes associated with successful grant writing.
-Students integrate program planning methods, needs assessment protocols, surveillance data applications, community organization techniques, and health behavior change strategies into a viable grant proposal related to their field of study.
+Students practice the critical elements of grant development which include the identification of funding sources, implementation plan, budgeting, and evaluation processes associated with successful grant writing.
+Students integrate program planning methods, needs assessment protocols, surveillance data applications, and health behavior change strategies into a viable grant proposal related to their field of study.

 Prerequisite: HLTH 1360, HLTH 2391, and Departmental approval.